Sign In Forgot Password

 DEBORAH ZYSMAN

 Deborah Zysman is Executive Director of Hawaii Children’s Action Network (HCAN), the state’s only non-profit committed solely to advocating for children.
 HCAN leads movements through analysis, education, advocacy and coalition building so all children in Hawaii are safe, healthy and ready to learn.
-Currently, HCAN convenes coalitions focused on issues improving dental care for children, access to quality childcare/preschool for all families and paid family leave.
-HCAN is proudly working to amplify both the voices of other non-profits by convening the Hawaii Children’s Policy Agenda and of families with the Parent Leadership Training Institute.

 Deborah has a Master’s degree in Public Health from the University of North Carolina at Chapel Hill and her work has spanned chronic disease, HIV/AIDS, substance abuse prevention, women’s and community health.